 Other lifestyle factors that can help prevent osteoporosis include:

-- quitting smoking – cigarette smoking is associated with an increased risk of osteoporosis
+- Quitting smoking — smoking cigarettes is associated with an increased risk of osteoporosis.

-- limiting your alcohol intake – the recommended daily limit is three to four units of alcohol for men and two to three units for women, although it is important to also avoid binge drinking.
+- Limiting your alcohol intake — the recommended daily limit is no more than 4 standard drinks on any day.
+It is important to also avoid 'binge' drinking.

 - Maintaining a healthy weight — research suggests that low body weight can increase the risk of osteoporosis.